Picovoice/cheetah/binding/flutter/README.md

 Add the Cheetah model file to your Flutter application by:

-1. Either creating a model in [Picovoice Console](https://console.picovoice.ai/) or using the default model in [/lib/common/cheetah_params.pv](/lib/common/cheetah_params.pv).
+1. Either creating a model in [Picovoice Console](https://console.picovoice.ai/) or using the [default model](https://github.com/Picovoice/cheetah/tree/master/lib/common).
 2. Add the model file to an `assets` folder in your project directory.
 3. Then add it to your `pubspec.yaml`:
 ```yaml